Model Rocket Information

 Part 6: Painting the Completed Rocket

-Model rockets are constructed of much safer materials — such as cardboard, plastic, and balsa wood — and are fueled by single-use rocket motors manufactured by professional concerns.
+Model rockets are constructed of much safer materials — such as cardboard, plastic, and balsa wood — and are fueled by single-use rocket motors manufactured by professional businesses.
 These rockets may be flown over and over simply by replacing the used motor with a fresh one.
 They typically contain a parachute, streamer, or other recovery device that allows them to land gently for later reflight.
 The modeler need never mix, pack, or work with explosives or propellants.

 Today, model rocket kits and motors can be purchased in almost every hobby shop and toy store.
 Kits are designed for all ages and all levels of challenge, from simple starter kits to complicated scale models.
 Motor power ranges from “1/4A” (the smallest) to “G” — enough power to lift a six-foot model and a hefty payload!